 “Julian is an extremely talented and athletic guard with great size,” said another coach.
 “He can do just about anything he wants offensively.
 Very gifted scorer on all three levels.
 Rebounds well on the offensive end for a guard and is an improved passer from times I’ve seen him in the past.
 Doesn’t always sell out on the defensive end like he’s capable.
 Would also like to see a player of his caliber be more vocal.”

 “Made tough finishes with either hand,” a coach said.
 “Plays hard and was not intimidated by anyone.
-Player to watch over the next four years as he’s only an 8th-grader.”
+Player to watch over the coming years.”